TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % i.e. [1,10] for channel 1 to 10
 % 4. units: unitselection as double (1-indexed!)
 % 5. rgbMatrix: ntemplates x 3 double with rgb values for each template
+% 6.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them

+% Output:
+% 1.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them.
+See below to see which fields and data

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.